Salla21/terraform-3-tier-infra/README.md

 ## Project setup

-1. Download and install terraform in your maschine
+1. Download and install terraform in your machine

 2. Clone the repo